 In Spanish.
 En español.
 Archaeological chronicles from Mexico

-- When our current pandemic ends and travel resumes, what suggestions are there for visiting these site sand nearby communities in ways that benefit local? = Cuando termina nuestra pandemia actual y se reanuda el viaje, ¿qué sugerencias hay para visitar estos sitios y las comunidades cercanas de manera que beneficien a la gente local?
+- When our current pandemic ends and travel resumes, what suggestions are there for visiting the site and nearby communities in ways that benefit locals? = Cuando termina nuestra pandemia actual y se reanuda el viaje, ¿qué sugerencias hay para visitar estos sitios y las comunidades cercanas de manera que beneficien a la gente local?

 - Is there a playlist on YouTube for the Piedras Que Hablan series? = ¿Existe una lista de reproducción en YouTube para la serie Piedras Que Hablan?>

 - Does Juan Villoro have an account on Twitter?
 Website? = ¿Tiene Juan Villoro una cuenta en Twitter? ¿Sitio web?

 Translating piedrasquehablan.inah.gob.mx In an effort to combine archaeological knowledge and television production experience, the National Institute of Anthropology and History and Channel 22 unite passion, vocation and technique to put viewers in the fascinating world of Mexican archeology.